Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/containers_slides.md

 ## Security

-- Docker considers itself safe
+- Containers are isolated

     > Applications are safer in containers and Docker provides the strongest default isolation capabilities in the industry

-    - But so do most others
 - Read the manual
-- Are third-part containers trust worthy?
+- Are third-part containers trust-worthy?
-    - There have been cases [of malicious images](https://www.trendmicro.com/vinfo/fr/security/news/virtualization-and-cloud/malicious-docker-hub-container-images-cryptocurrency-mining)
-- Containers isolation from Host depends on container framework
-- Think about **what** you do, **before** you do it

 ---